reposense/RepoSense/docs/dg/index.md

 <box type="info" seamless>

-To gain a more solid understanding of the project implementation and workflow, you may want to start by working on pull requests on [issues for first timers](https://github.com/reposense/RepoSense/issues?q=is%3Aopen+is%3Aissue+label%3Ad.FirstTimers).
+To gain a more solid understanding of the project implementation and workflow, you may want to start by working on [issues that are suitable for first timers](https://github.com/reposense/RepoSense/issues?q=is%3Aopen+is%3Aissue+label%3Ad.FirstTimers).
 </box>

 We look forward to your PR.
 Happy coding!